Ditch the Soaking: Ultrasonic Retainer Cleaner vs. Tablets

 An ultrasonic retainer cleaner uses high-frequency sound waves to clean dental appliances at a microscopic level.

-Devices like the Voraiya Oral Pod operate at 42,000Hz, generating millions of tiny bubbles in water—a process called cavitation.
+Devices like the Voraiya Oral Pod operate at an upgraded 45,000 to 52,000Hz, generating millions of tiny bubbles in water—a process called cavitation.

 These bubbles penetrate deep into small crevices and remove plaque, bacteria, and debris that traditional methods miss.